LGBTQ rights in Hong Kong: Public lavatories

+Migrant Domestic Workers

+Legal protections and recognition for migrant workers particularly domestic helpers especially those who come from The Philippines, Indonesia and other countries is challenging because of the absence of legal gender recognition.

+Sometimes tomboi, lesbian, butch gender expressions among migrant domestic helpers may possibly include transmasculine identities that do not publicly identify or could not label their identity as transmasculine or its equivalent in Filipino, Bahasa among other nationalities.
+Studies on migrant workers may be grouped under the identities LGBT or gays and lesbians, but may actually be transgender.
+Since Hong Kong does not have legal gender recognition, and the Philippines and Indonesia also do not have legal gender recognition laws, transitioning will be difficult for these migrant workers.
+The respective religions and faiths of the foreign migrant workers can also have challenging influences to transition and openly express their gender identity and expression hence the overarching identity tomoboi.

 Discrimination

+Despite recent advances in judicial and legislative equality, transgender individuals in Hong Kong are often subjected to social stigmatization and marginalization.
+Trans people in the region face a high rate of rejection, victimization and discrimination, with the use of public toilets being a notable source of anxiety, where trans people report being susceptible to verbal, physical and sexual abuse.
+Social marginalization has led to negative mental health effects among trans Hongkongers, who disproportionately experience moderate-to-severe levels of depressive and anxiety symptoms.
+Hongkongers who have had contact with trans people are more likely to hold positive views of them, and attitudes towards trans acceptance is directly correlated with educational level.

 On 16 September 2013, trans woman Eliana Rubashkyn was discriminated against and sexually abused by Hong Kong airport customs officers, forcing international organisations like the United Nations and Hong Kong NGOs to provide assistance as a refugee becoming a stateless person.
 She endured an invasive body search for more than nine hours.

 LGBT rights movement in Hong Kong

 In the early 1990s, the first two LGBT rights groups, HORIZONS and the Ten Percent Club, were established.
 Today, several organisations, most notably Rainbow of Hong Kong, Rainbow Action, and Tongzhi Culture Society, exist to campaign for LGBT rights and to organise various public educational and social events.

-The Constitutional and Mainland Affairs Bureau established The Gender Identity and Sexual Orientation Unit in 2005, to enhance the equal opportunities for people of different sexual orientations, and transgender people.
+The Constitutional and Mainland Affairs Bureau established the Gender Identity and Sexual Orientation Unit in 2005, to enhance the equal opportunities for people of different sexual orientations, and transgender people.

-As of August 2012, The Constitutional and Mainland Affairs Bureau have been sponsoring a series of Public Service Announcement broadcasts through about the need for equal treatment when employing anyone who is LGBT.
+In August 2012, the Constitutional and Mainland Affairs Bureau started sponsoring a series of Public Service Announcement broadcasts through about the need for equal treatment when employing anyone who is LGBT.